Joseph-Melberg/Manager/README.md

 Runs every minute, checking the age of the heartbeats recorded.
 If it finds a heartbeat that is both stale and unnanounced, it sends me an email.

-### Log Listener

-Listens on a rabbit queue to the logs that are sent to it.

 ### Plane Listener WIP

 Will take the place of dump1090 as main data ingress point.
 Will take in data on a port and process into plane data.
 It will store that info in Redis in the following fashion.